English Toy Terrier (Black & Tan)

-The English Toy Terrier (Black & Tan) is a small breed of terrier in the toy dog group.
+The English Toy Terrier is a small breed of terrier in the toy dog group.

 Appearance

-According to the Kennel Club (UK), the English Toy Terrier (Black & Tan) should be 25–30 cm in height and 2.7–3.6 kg in weight.
+According to the Kennel Club (UK), the English Toy Terrier should be 25–30 cm in height and 2.7–3.6 kg in weight.
 The only permitted color is black with defined tan markings on the legs, chest, and face.
 The movement is described as being like the extended trot of a horse.
-The English Toy Terrier (Black & Tan) has almond-shaped eyes and 'candle-flame' ears.
+The English Toy Terrier has almond-shaped eyes and 'candle-flame' prick ears.

 History

-The English Toy Terrier (ETT) (Black & Tan) developed from the Old English Black and Tan Terrier and is closely related to the larger Manchester Terrier.
+The English Toy Terrier was developed from the Old English Black and Tan Terrier and is closely related to the larger Manchester Terrier.
 Fast and agile, its origins are in the world of the rat pit, a sport popular in the cities of Victorian England where terriers were placed in a circle or pit with a number of rats and bets were taken as to which dog would kill its quota of rats in the fastest time.
 Small dogs were highly prized, with the ideal being to produce the smallest dog still capable of killing its quota of rats in as short a time as possible.
 In 1848 a Black and Tan Terrier named Tiny the Wonder, weighing just 5+1/2 lb, is recorded to have killed 200 rats in less than an hour.